Article Updated: 20 May 2021

 What happened here?
 Is there an explanation for this problem?

-Apparently, when transfer files mode is set to Automatic mode (factory default), iPhone will (or should, anyway) try to convert high-efficiency media files (e.g. HEIC images) into more common, but older and less efficient, JPEG standard, that you can easily view on your PC or any other media device out there.
+Apparently, in factory default mode iPhone converts (or should, anyway) high-efficiency media files (e.g. HEIC images) into more common, but older and less efficient, JPEG standard, that you can easily view on your PC or any other media device out there.
 HEIC is still not widely accepted and common.
 However, this apparently doesn’t work well (or at all) when using common USB connection and Windows Explorer file manager on your PC.
 Maybe it works fine with iTunes installed, but I haven’t tried that yet.

 Problem you’ll most likely face after copying iPhone’s HEIC image files this way is that you’ll need to install additional decoder or photo viewer app that can display those images on a standard PC.
 One solution is the official Microsoft HEIF extension that adds support for .heic and .heif images on your device.
 Otherwise, you’ll see a blank white generic icon and no file association, as you can see in the above screenshot.